 “What about television?” said Derrick.
 “Shouldn’t you try to take over TV as well?”

 “Maybe,” said Deirdre.
-“For too long, cartoons ruled the lives of us and our children.
+“For too long, cartoons ruled over our lives and the lives of our children.
 But no more.
 We need to break that stranglehold on America’s children and introduce quality TV shows that’s safe for them to watch.”

 “But before we do that, let’s make sure we know what we’re up against,” said Deirdre.
 “We already said that Disney-made cartoons were bad, but how do we make kids not want to watch TV?”

-“I don’t know if that could be done,” said Dicky.
-The others stared at him.
+“I don’t know if that could be done,” Dicky said as the others stared at him.
 “I mean, we could form the group, but should we?”

 “We should,” said Andrea.

 “Why?” said Dicky.